ShockLeo/Iterative-MPC-DHOCBF/README.md

 *"gamma1-4"* includes the codes for iMPC-DHOCBF and NMPC-DHOCBF with decay rate parameters gamma1=0.4 and mcbf=1;
 *"gamma1-6gamma2-6"* includes the codes for iMPC-DHOCBF and NMPC-DHOCBF with decay rate parameters gamma1=0.6, gamma2=0.6 and mcbf=2;
 *"gamma1-6"* includes the codes for iMPC-DHOCBF and NMPC-DHOCBF with decay rate parameters gamma1=0.6 and mcbf=1.
+Run "InitialState" first to generate 1000 random initial states in the mat file "InitialStateData", then copy it to each folder.
 In each folder, run the file *"test_comprehensive"* and you will see corresponding data files generated as MATLAB mat files *"feasibility_N"* and *"timecom_N"* which include the information about infeasible rate and mean/variance of computing time (stored in matrices "nmpcdata" and "impcdata") in paper from generating one time-step trajectories for iMPC-DHOCBF and NMPC-DHOCBF.

-Instead, if you want to run the file for different number of horizon parallelly, in folder **"test_each_horizon"**, there are six files called *"test_N4"*,*"test_N8"*,*"test_N12"*,*"test_N16"*,*"test_N20"*,*"test_N24"* which correspond to the number of horizon 4,8,12,16,20,24 for iMPC-DHOCBF and NMPC-DHOCBF.
+It may take a long time to run the file "test_comprehensive" (several hours to a day depending on your computer when the number of horizon reaches large).
+Instead, if you want to run the file for different number of horizon parallelly to speed up the running process, in folder "test_each_horizon", there are six files called "test_N4","test_N8","test_N12","test_N16","test_N20","test_N24" which correspond to the number of horizon 4,8,12,16,20,24 for iMPC-DHOCBF and NMPC-DHOCBF.
-You can run these 6 files parallely, in order to generate same MATLAB mat files *"feasibility_N"* and *"timecom_N"* which include the information about infeasible rate and mean/variance of computing time in paper from generating one time-step trajectories for iMPC-DHOCBF and NMPC-DHOCBF.
-You should run the file *"tabledata"* next and all useful data in table are stored in matrices "nmpcdata" and "impcdata".
+Copy "InitialStateData" to this folder then you can run these 6 files parallely, in order to generate same MATLAB mat files "feasibility_N" and "timecom_N" which include the information about infeasible rate and mean/variance of computing time in paper from generating one time-step trajectories for iMPC-DHOCBF and NMPC-DHOCBF.
+You should run the file "tabledata" next and all useful data in table are stored in matrices "nmpcdata" and "impcdata".

 **Performance Comparison between NMPC-DHOCBF and iMPC-DHOCBF:**
 1. For comparison of capability of generating safe optimal trajectories for different numbers of horizon and hyperparameters, please see the figure below: